Posted on 4. May 2023 by Jan Bunk

 When you go to the dashboard now, you should see that your app is under review.

 Now you just need to wait a bit.
-It can take up to 7 days for the app to be reviewed by Google.
+It usually takes 5-7 days for the app to be reviewed by Google.
+If Google rejects the app, please contact us and we will help you resolve the issue.

 Related Articles